ARMmbed/iot-deep-dive-lorawan/README.md

 1. Connecting your device to [The Things Network](https://www.thethingsnetwork.org/) using LoRaWAN.
 1. Data visualization through the TTN API.

 In case you're stuck, this document will help you get back on track.
-If you're a fast learner, there are "extra credit" assignments at the end of each section.
+If you're a fast learner, there are "extra credit" assignments at the end of this workbook.
 Please help your neighbors as well. :-)

 ## Prerequisites